 Understanding Roof Moss Growth

-- Shingle damage and curling
+- Shingle lifting and curling

-- Mold or mildew growth
+- Mold and mildew development

 Why Removing Moss Is Important